Lotfi Bin Ali

-Lotfi Bin Ali was a Tunisian whom the United States held in extrajudicial detention for over thirteen years in the Guantanamo Bay detention camps, in Cuba.
+Lotfi Bin Ali (لطفي بن علي; 1965 – 9 March 2021), also known as Abdullah Bin Ali al-Lutfi, was a Tunisian whom the United States held in extrajudicial detention for over thirteen years in the Guantanamo Bay detention camps, in Cuba.
 He was one of five men transferred to Kazakhstan in 2014.

-He was extensively quoted following the death by lack of medical care of one of the other captives transferred to Kazakhstan.
+He was extensively quoted following the death, purportedly from lack of medical care, of one of the other captives transferred to Kazakhstan.
 In a September 2016 profile in The Guardian, he described exile in Kazakhstan as being very isolating, and, in some ways, almost as bad as Guantanamo.

 Health

-Lotfi's health is poor.
 A 2004 medical summary stated he had chronic heart disease that had required the placement of a mechanical heart valve; that he had kidney stones; latent tuberculosis, depression and high blood pressure.
 It stated he needed to have his blood tested, twice a month, to ensure he was receiving the right dose of anti-coagulants.

-Vice magazine, who visited him in October 2015, ten and a half months after his transfer to Semey, Kazakhstan, said his local doctors didn't speak Arabic, and no translators were available.